jfreeze/horizon/README.md

 ### Configure Runtime.exs for IPv4

-If you are using a default `config/runtime.exs` file, it ships with a default IPv6 listen address.
+If you are using a default `config/runtime.exs` file, it may ship with a default IPv6 listen address.
 For the examples in this guide you will need to configure it for IPv4.

 ```elixir